 Taking Time Off

 Sometimes students take a leave of absence from Swarthmore.
-Time off can be a valuable and productive experience.
+Time away can be a valuable and productive experience.
 Students who take a leave of absence may engage in a wide range of activities during their time away.
 Those activities frequently include tending to health concerns, volunteering at an organization, working in a paid job, taking classes at another college or university (see Swarthmore "Transfer Credit" Policy), tending to personal or family concerns, resting, or reflecting.

-If you are contemplating taking a leave of absence, then you should talk with your class dean.
+- CLASS DEAN: If you are contemplating taking a leave of absence, then you should talk with your class dean.

-Deadlines: November 15 for a Spring semester leave of absence (or December 1 if told so in-writing by a dean), July 1 for a Fall semester leave of absence.
+Deadlines: November 15 for a Spring semester leave of absence, April 1 for a Fall semester leave of absence.
 If you are considering a leave of absence after these deadlines, please reach out to Dean Derickson or another dean right away for advice.
 See below for more important details.

-During your time away, be sure to keep reading and (as-needed) responding to your Swarthmore email account.
+Be sure to keep reading and (as-needed) responding to your Swarthmore email account.
 Swarthmore email is our official way of communicating with you.